Purpose Of The Safe On-the-Job Training (OJT) Model Of Safety Training

 Step 2- Trainer Shows And Tells

 In this step, the student becomes familiar with safe work practices in each step and why they are important.
 The trainer explains and demonstrates each step and responds to any student questions.
-The trainer continues to demonstrate and explain each step until the student understands what to do, when and why, and how to do it.
+The trainer continues demonstrating and explaining each step until the student understands what to do, when and why, and how to do it.

 Step 3- The trainer Shows And Asks